Financing Ocean Ventures in Today's Economic Climate

 The early-to-production feature of these systems does include a substantial cost savings to the oil company.
 The same can be said for the use of FPSOs to achieve higher recovery rates in mature and marginal fields.
 These advantages to the oil company represent a major financial challenge to the contractor.

 The strong demand for liquefied natural gas (LNG) has seen a dramatic increase in the number of LNG projects.
-This requires a very capital-intensive infrastructure that includes new receiving terminals, specialized vessels, and new & expanded production facilities.
+This requires a very capital-intensive infrastructure that includes new receiving terminals, specialized vessels, and new and expanded production facilities.
 These projects tend to bring together buyers and sellers on a global scale, including the need to secure a blend of debt and equity financing at an international level that recognizes the importance of taking a long-term perspective of the investment.

 With emerging Far East markets expected to generate growth for the shipping community, it is still a challenge to secure the financing for next-generation ships and also refinance existing vessels in the new build delivery chain.
 A joint-venture partnership with institutional investors is an attractive alternative.

 Clean, alternative and renewable energy will increasingly challenge today’s conventional thinking in tomorrow’s capital markets.
-High on the list of future energy projects that will be at the frontier of this new thinking are coastal & offshore wind farms, ocean power, and waste water to energy.
+High on the list of future energy projects that will be at the frontier of this new thinking are coastal and offshore wind farms, ocean power, and waste water to energy.

 Our industry is recognized for technological innovation.
 The same creative thinking is essential for securing project funding.
 "Thinking outside the box" means going beyond traditional funding sources and attracting equity capital that has a long-term investment perspective.